 Seal in the cake crumbs with a thin layer of frosting.
 This step is called crumb coating.

 Use a spatula to smooth the sides and the top.
-Chill the cake before the final frosting layer for 1 or 2 hours, (steps 1-3).
+Chill the cake for 1-2 hours, before the adding the final frosting layer, (steps 1-3).

 FROST THE CAKE